WonderLandOfAndrew/Translator-Example/README.md

 # Translator Example
- Example shared in the laboratory as of the last week.
+ Example shared in the laboratory as of this week.